-4.84 This listed building, constructed in 1934 in the Free Gothic style with imposing proportions.
+4.84 This is a listed building, constructed in 1934 in the Free Gothic style with imposing proportions.
 It is one of the best examples of a contemporary brick building in the borough and the only decorative features on the plain red brick façade are panels of roof tiles laid end-on.
-The triple lancet windows have simple clean lines and are a feature on each elevation.
-The church marks a key gateway to the town centre and is prominent when approaching from the west.
+The triple lancet windows have simple clean lines and are a feature on each of the elevations.
+The church building marks an key gateway to the town centre and can be viewed when approaching from the west.

-Shops at 1 to 9 Cheam Road
+Shops at 1-9 Cheam Road

-1-9 Cheam Road is a row of six 2 storey shops dating from before 1929.34 The shops are in poor condition with a variety of replacement windows and unattractive and ill-proportioned fascia.
-As a two-storey structure, the terrace has a horizontal emphasis, however sets of three tall windows and pilaster detailing provide vertical elements, breaking up the facade.
+4.85 Nos.
+1-9 Cheam Road is a row of six 2-storey shops dating from before 1929.
+The shops are in poor condition with a variety of replacement windows and unattractive and ill-proportioned fascia.
+As a two-storey structure, the terrace has a horizontal emphasis, however sets of three tall windows and pilaster detailing provide vertical elements, breaking up the façade.

-- 4.86 This sub area contains two significant landmark buildings, Barclays Bank and Sutton Baptist Church, also the oldest Victorian terrace in the character appraisal area.
+- 4.86 This sub area contains two significant landmark buildings, Barclays Bank and Sutton Baptist Church, as well as the oldest Victorian terrace in the character appraisal area.
 This historic setting and the small scale, fine grain character of the area has suffered from the large-format single-use Morrisons supermarket development and the 1957 building at 33-35 High Street.
-These existing unsympathetic developments provide the opportunity for new development that better respects the historic buildings and historic context of the area.
-The redevelopment of Morrisons could address the 'gap' on the High Street as well as unattractive frontages on Grove Road and Cheam Road and the adjoining building at 33-35 High Street could better respect the rhythm of the High Street. - There are two allocated development sites that could impact on the area; the Civic Centre Site (CW1) across Cheam Road to the north-west and the shops and Morrisons Grove Road car park entrance (S1: North of Grove Road).
-Redevelopment of the Civic Centre site should consider the impact of buildings, with heights of between 6 and 10 storeys, on the setting of the listed Sutton Baptist Church.
-The redevelopment of the Grove Road frontage extends up to the rear of the High Street terrace and adjoins the locally listed Coral building.
-Building heights in this area could be between 4 and 6 storeys, with a landmark building up to 10 storeys on the corner of Grove Road and Sutton Park Road.35 The impact of the building designs, including heights and materials need to carefully consider the historic context of the area, particularly nearer the 2 and 3 storey High Street buildings.
+These existing unsympathetic developments provide the opportunity for new development that better respects the historic buildings and the historic context of the area.
+The redevelopment of Morrisons could address the 'gap' on the High Street as well as unattractive frontages on Grove Road and Cheam Road and the adjoining building at 33-35 High Street could better respect the rhythm of the High Street. - 4.87 There are two allocated development sites that could impact on the area; the Civic Centre Site (CW1) across Cheam Road to the north-west and the shops and Morrisons car park entrance fronting Grove Road (S1: North of Grove Road).
+Redevelopment of the Civic Centre site should consider the impact of buildings, with